Updated: September 16, 2019

 Mount Vernon Estate – This location is iconic; as it’s located on the banks of the Potomac river.
 You may schedule your event prior to the opening of the museum to the public.
 However, military ceremonies are limited to 30 minutes in length.
 There is also a $50 donation request.
 Like the National Archives Museum, there is a 20-person limit for the ceremony.
 In addition, the estate has a restaurant.

 Army Navy Country Club – This is such a marvelous historic location for military ceremonies.
 There are two clubs in Virginia; Arlington and Fairfax.
 The club is private and for members only.
 For more information about membership email email@example.com or call 202-355-0496.
 You may also schedule a tour of the club my calling the number above.
-There’s even a golf course to take a swing after the ceremony is completed.
+There’s even a golf course to take a swing after the ceremony.